Sheep dip is a hazardous substance – follow this code to reduce the risk of groundwater pollution when you use, store and dispose of dip.

 - Close the dip container after you’ve finished using it and store it in a flat-bottom vessel or tray.

 - Wash out any jugs or measures you’ve used to pour the concentrate.
-Wash them over the bath 3 times with clean water (don’t use water from a stream).
+Wash them over the bath 3 times with clean water (do not use water from a stream).

-- Store any containers needed to top up the bath in a drip tray and place them where they won’t be knocked over.
+- Store any containers needed to top up the bath in a drip tray and place them where they will not be knocked over.

 Keep run-off in the bath